-This KPI answers the question: is my inventory selling fast enough over the year?
+Sometimes called “stock turn,” this KPI answers the question: is my inventory selling fast enough over the year?

-Why is stock turn useful?
+Why is inventory turnover useful?

-Why is it so important to measure stock turn for your retail store?
+Why is it so important to measure inventory turnover for your retail store?
 Because as long as your stock is turning, you have cash flow.
 Stock that sits on your shelf for too long ties up your cash.
 It also increases cost and bores your customers.
 Stock that moves quickly off your shelf lets you bring in more, freeing up cash and enticing customers to keep coming back.

-How to calculate stock turn
+How to calculate inventory turnover or stock turn

 First, determine Average Monthly Inventory, by adding up all the beginning inventories for the year (at retail price), plus your ending inventory (at retail price), and divide it by 13.
 Use an average inventory so that you don’t make calculations based on a month when inventories are particularly high or low.